 Montverde Academy is a talent factory; a haven for college coaches to find prized recruits.
 Oklahoma State signee Cade Cunningham, Florida State commit Scottie Barnes, and now Caleb Houstan.

-The 6-foot-7, 190-pound Class of 2022 product is next to carry the torch for the Bradenton, Florida powerhouse.
+The 6-foot-7, 190-pound recruit is next to carry the torch for the Florida powerhouse.
 Hailing from Mississauga, Canada, Houstan is the latest in highly-touted hoopers from north of the border.

 Caleb Houstan Highlights